-The Power RDC can trigger only if (1) Power RFR exceeds the Power RDC Threshold, and (2) BPA RFR exceeds the BPA RDC Threshold.
+The Power RDC can trigger only if (i) Power RFR exceeds the Power RDC Threshold, and (ii) BPA RFR exceeds the BPA RDC Threshold.

-For FY 2026, FY2027, and FY 2028, the Administrator shall apply the Power RDC Amount to decrease rates through a Power DD in an amount that is the lesser of 1) the Power RDC Amount, or 2) the Planned Net Revenues for Risk (PNRR) included in rates for the same year in which the RDC is applied.
+For FY 2026, FY 2027, and FY 2028, the Administrator shall apply the Power RDC Amount to decrease rates through a Power DD in an amount that is equal to or less than the Power RDC Amount.
 Any remaining Power RDC Amount, if any, will be applied to the purposes listed above.
 The Power RDC Amount will be the smaller of: Power RFR minus the Power RDC Threshold; or BPA RFR minus the BPA RDC Threshold.

-The Thresholds, and PNRR amounts are shown in Table D.1.
+The Power RDC Thresholds are shown in Table D.1.
 The BPA RDC Thresholds are shown in Table D.2.